 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2020 audit (2019: 70%).
-In determining performance materiality, we considered the company's control environment and the level of adjusted and unadjusted misstatements in previous audit engagements.
+Performance materiality was set at 60% of materiality for the 2021 audit (2020: 70%).
+In determining performance materiality, we have considered the following: